 EUROPEAN CAPITAL OF CULTURE IN SOUTHERN ESTONIA

-In the autumn of 2020, the councils of 19 Southern Estonian municipalities from Põlva, Tartu, Valga and Võru counties and the city of Viljandi will vote on the Tartu 2024 cooperation agreement.
+In the autumn of 2020, the councils of 19 Southern Estonian municipalities from Põlva, Tartu, Valga and Võru counties and the city of Viljandi voted on the Tartu 2024 cooperation agreement.
 The goal of the cooperation agreement is to kick-start the in-depth preparation and implementation of the European Capital of Culture in the South Estonian region.
 The cooperation agreement contains the principles of ECoC programme creation, marketing and financing for the years 2021-2025.

 Action plans, signed between the foundation and each individual municipality, will be added to the cooperation agreement every year.
 In addition, at the end of every year, Tartu 2024 foundation will compile a report about the implementation of said action plan and present it to every municipality separately.
 First action plans will be written for the year 2021 and the first reports will be compiled in the beginning of 2022.